Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Stand well back from the climbing walls unless you are belaying or spotting a climber.
 Avoid standing directly under someone who is climbing and within drop zones.

-- Climbing without a rope is only acceptable on the Traverse wall & Boulder Wall.
+- Climbing without a rope is only acceptable on the Traverse wall.

-- Tie-in rather than clip in when climbing.
-There are only two exceptions to this, firstly, either when authorised to do so by Kilnworx staff, or when an approved qualified or in-house assessed instructor chooses to use karabiners for ease of use when working with groups of three or more.
+- Tie-in with rethreaded figure 8 unless instructed otherwise by staff.
+Do not clip in when climbing, unless using autobelay.
+There are two other exceptions to this, firstly, either when authorised to do so by Kilnworx staff, or when an approved qualified or in-house assessed instructor chooses to use karabiners for ease of use.
 Secondly, when or running abseil sessions (for approved instructors only).

 - Follow the instructions of signs posted around the centre, and instructions of staff.